GabyUSTC/lds-homepage/content/authors/changyixiao/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Changyi Xiao (肖昌义) is a PhD student in LDS.
+Changyi Xiao is a PhD student in LDS.